 The report quotes a study which compares otherwise identical shirts made from cotton and from linen (flax).
 It suggests that “as with other studies, the consumer use phase provides the largest consumption of water and primary energy; both approximately 80% of the total”, depending on the assumptions made (e.g. ironing of the garment).
 Assuming linen requires more ironing than cotton, its use requires more energy.
 However, the production of linen requires less water and fares better in terms of water toxicity.
 As a result, as per the textile comparison above, overall, the environmental impact of the linen (flax) shirt is considered to be lower than that of the cotton shirt.

 Ways to reduce human impact on the environment:

-If you want to reduce your impact on the environment from the clothes you wear, we suggest you consider the following:
+If you want to reduce your impact on the environment from the clothes you wear and linens you use, we suggest you consider the following:

-- Buy clothes made from natural bast fibers such as hemp or flax where this is an option.
-Otherwise woollen garments are likely to be a good choice from an environmental perspective.
+- Buy clothes and home textile items made from natural bast fibers such as hemp or flax where this is an option.
+Otherwise woolen garments are likely to be a good choice from an environmental perspective.

 - Perhaps more importantly, buy clothes that last and that you are prepared to wear for a while (regardless of fashion trends).
-A possible alternative that will also save you money is to buy second hand clothes.
+Try buying only natural and long lasting bedding and home linens.

-Most importantly, don’t wash your clothes more than you need to.
+Most importantly, don’t wash your linens & clothes more than you need to.
 And when you do, make sure your washing machine is full and, whether you wash with a machine or by hand, wash at the lowest possible temperature.
-More on limiting your impact on the environment from washing clothes here.

 KEEP OUR PLANET CLEAN AND GREEN!